-- 13.9 A resident individual can invest in units of Mutual Funds, Venture Capital Funds, unrated debt securities, promissory notes, etc. under this Scheme.
-Further, the resident can invest in such securities out of the bank account opened abroad under the Scheme (see 13.12). - 13.10 An individual who has availed of a loan abroad while as a non resident can repay the same on return to India under the Scheme as a resident. - 13.11 The Scheme can be used for outward remittance in the form of a DD either in the resident individual's own name or in the name of beneficiary with whom he intends putting through the permissible transactions at the time of private visit abroad, against self declaration of the remitter in the format prescribed. - 13.12 Individuals can also open, maintain and hold foreign currency accounts with a bank outside India for making remittances under the Scheme without prior approval of the Reserve Bank.
-The foreign currency accounts may be used for putting through all transactions connected with or arising from remittances eligible under this Scheme. - 13.13 Banks should not extend any kind of credit facilities to resident individuals to facilitate remittances under the Scheme. - 13.14 The scheme is not available for remittances for any purpose specifically prohibited under Schedule I or any item restricted under Schedule II of Foreign Exchange Management (Current Account Transaction) Rules, 2000. - 13.15 The facility is not available for making remittances directly or indirectly to Bhutan, Nepal, Mauritius and Pakistan.
+12.10 A resident individual can invest in units of Mutual Funds, Venture Capital Funds, unrated debt securities, promissory notes, etc. under this Scheme.
+Further, the resident can invest in such securities out of the bank account opened abroad under the Scheme (see 12.13).

+12.11 An individual who has availed of a loan abroad while as a non-resident can repay the same on return to India under the Scheme as a resident.

+12.12 The Scheme can be used for outward remittance in the form of a DD either in the resident individual's own name or in the name of beneficiary with whom he intends putting through the permissible transactions at the time of private visit abroad, against self-declaration of the remitter in the format prescribed.

+19D12.12A With effect from August 05, 2013, this Scheme, can be used by Resident individuals to set up Joint Ventures (JV)/ Wholly Owned Subsidiaries (WOS) outside India for bonafides business activities within the limit of USD 125,000 subject to the terms & conditions stipulated in FEMA Notification No.263.

+12.13 Individuals can also open, maintain and hold foreign currency accounts with a bank outside India for making remittances under the Scheme without prior approval the Reserve Bank.
+The foreign currency accounts may be used for putting through all transactions connected with or arising from remittances eligible under this Scheme.

+12.14 Banks should not extend any kind of credit facilities to resident individuals to facilitate remittances under the Scheme.

+12.15 The scheme is not available for remittances for any purpose specifically prohibited under Schedule I or any item restricted under Schedule II of Foreign Exchange Management (Current Account Transaction) Rules, 2000.

+12.16 The facility is not available for making remittances directly or indirectly to Bhutan, Nepal, Mauritius and Pakistan.

+12.17 The Scheme is not available for remittance to countries identified by Financial Action Task Force (FATF) as non-co-operative countries and territories as available on FATF website www.fatf-gafi.org. or as notified by the Reserve Bank.

+12.18 For undertaking transactions under the Scheme, resident individuals may use the application-cum-Declaration Form as at Annex-3 and it is mandatory to have PAN number to make remittances under the Scheme.

+12.19 Investor, who has remitted funds under LRS can retain, reinvest the income earned on the investments.

-- 13.16 The Scheme is not available for remittance to countries identified by Financial Action Task Force (FATF) as non co-operative countries and territories as available on FATF website www.fatf-gafi.org. or as notified by the Reserve Bank. - 13.17 For undertaking transactions under the Scheme, resident individuals may use the application-cum-Declaration Form as at Annex-3 and it is mandatory to have PAN number to make remittances under the Scheme. - 13.18 AD Category I banks are required to furnish the information on remittances made under this scheme on a monthly basis, in the revised format as at Annex-7, to the Chief General Manager-in-Charge, Foreign Exchange Department, (FID-EPD), Reserve Bank of India, Central Office, 11th Floor, Central Office Building, Mumbai 400 001, on or before fifth of the following month to which it relates.
-A soft copy of the statement (in Excel format) may also be sent by email.
-This statement in the revised format should be forwarded through Online Returns Filing System (ORFS) for which purpose all the AD Category I Banks have been given user ID and password by the Reserve Bank.
+12.20 AD Category - I banks are required to furnish the information on remittances made under this scheme on a monthly basis, on or before the fifth of the following month to which it relates through Online Returns Filing System (ORFS) for which purpose they have been given user ID and password by the Reserve Bank.
+Where there is no data to furnish, AD banks are advised to upload 'nil' figures in the

+ORFS system.

-A.14 Documentation
+A.13 Documentation